The 2018 Call for Applications is Open! Go to: 2018 Neddy Artist Awards

 ABOUT THE NEDDY ARTIST AWARDS

 Neddy Artist Awards at Cornish College of the Arts provides cash awards annually to visual artists based in the greater Puget Sound region (Island, Jefferson, King, Kitsap, Mason, Pierce, Skagit,San Juan, Snohomish, Thurston and Whatcom counties).
-The Award is funded by the Behnke Foundation and stewarded by Cornish College of the Arts as a tribute to Seattle painter and educator Ned Behnke (1948-1989).
-Each year, two $25,000 unrestricted awards are given—one in painting and one in any medium or combination of media grounded in the visual arts (referred to as "Open Medium")—to artists creating outstanding work and who demonstrate commitment to and development of their artistic practice over time.
-Six finalists, three in each category, receive $1,500.
+The Award is funded by the Behnke Foundation and stewarded by Cornish College as a tribute to Seattle painter and educator Ned Behnke (1948-1989).
+Each year two $25,000 unrestricted cash awards are given—one in painting and one in any medium or combination of media grounded in the visual arts (referred to in the application as "Open Medium")—to artists creating outstanding work and who demonstrate commitment to and development of their artistic practice over time.
+Six finalists, three in each category, receive $1,500 each.

 - Two Neddy Artist Award recipients each receive $25,000